Skip to main content

 Fremont, Indiana

-First known as Willow Prairie, later as Brockville, and finally Fremont in 1848, this town rests on the old Vistula Trail (now SR 120).
-The railroad continues to serve local industry here, including a plastics works and a commercial bakery.
+First called Willow Prairie, later Brockville, and finally Fremont in 1848, this town grew along the old Vistula Trail — now State Road 120.
+The railroad continues to serve local industries here, including a plastics manufacturer and a commercial bakery.

-Straddling the state line, the hamlet of Ray once enjoyed its own post office, numerous stores, a mill, and a schoolhouse.
-Established in 1872, it remains a scenic and photogenic highlight for passengers aboard steam excursions.
+Straddling the state border, the hamlet of Ray once boasted a post office, stores, a mill, and a schoolhouse.
+Established in 1872, it remains one of the most scenic highlights of the route, its open fields and quiet crossing a favorite for photographers and passengers alike.

 Montgomery, Michigan

-Once whimsically known as “Frog Eye,” Montgomery was laid out at the coming of the railroad and was to serve as a junction for the uncompleted Mansfield & Coldwater Railroad.
-The roadbed for this never-built line remains visible on the west edge of town.
+Once whimsically known as “Frog Eye,” Montgomery was laid out with the coming of the railroad and planned as a junction for the never-completed Mansfield & Coldwater Railroad.
+The ghostly remnants of that unbuilt roadbed are still visible on the west edge of town.

 Reading, Michigan

-Originally called “Basswood Corners,” Reading (pronounced REED-ing) hosts Indiana Northeastern’s largest agricultural shipper: The Andersons Trade Group.
-From here, thousands of carloads of corn and soybeans begin their journey each year.
+Originally “Basswood Corners,” Reading (pronounced REED-ing) is home to one of the Indiana Northeastern’s largest customers — The Andersons Trade Group — where thousands of carloads of grain begin their journey each year.

 Bankers, Michigan

-Once a vital junction, Bankers marked the divergence between the original FW&J route to Jonesville and the Detroit, Hillsdale & Southwestern.
-The latter was eventually absorbed by the LS&MS to connect to Hillsdale.
-The line east of Hillsdale was known in timetables as the Ypsilanti Branch.
+A once-bustling junction, Bankers marked the split between the original FW&J line to Jonesville and the Detroit, Hillsdale & Southwestern, later absorbed by the Lake Shore & Michigan Southern.
+East of Hillsdale, this became known as the Ypsilanti Branch.

 Hillsdale, Michigan

-In 2022, steam made a triumphant return when Nickel Plate Road no. 765 visited Hillsdale—the largest locomotive to do so since steam gave way to diesel decades ago.
+In 2022, steam returned when Nickel Plate Road no. 765 visited Hillsdale, the largest locomotive to appear there since the end of the steam era.

 Jonesville, Michigan